 How To Apply

-The on-line application system is accessible via this website during the period when applications are open.
+The online application system is accessible while applications are open.

-For Round 2 2016, the on-line application requires you to submit:
+For Round 2 2016, application requires you to submit:

 - A application letter expressing your interest in the scheme